shellphish/ictf-website/index.md

 iCTF 2023
 ---------

-The iCTF 2023 will take place on December 2, 2023 at 10am Pacific Time to December 3, 2034 at 4pm Pacific Time.
+The iCTF 2023 will take place on December 2, 2023 at 10 am Pacific Time to December 3, 2023 at 4 pm, Pacific Time.
-Registration deadline is November 24th at 10am Pacific Time.
+Registration deadline is November 24th at 11:59 pm Pacific Time.

 This edition of the competition has a different design and scope with respect to previous editions of the iCTF, so read the rules and instructions carefully.

 Instructions and Rules
 ----------------------

-The Shellphish iCTF contest is multi-site, multi-team hacking contest in which a number of teams compete independently against each other.
+The iCTF contest is multi-site, multi-team hacking contest in which a number of teams compete independently against each other.
 Different from the past, the 2023 iCTF is challenge-based.
-This means that instead of having the team attack each other, every team operates independently, trying to solve a set of challenges.
+This means that instead of having the teams attack each other, every team operates independently, trying to solve a set of challenges.
 Each challenge has a flag (which is looks like `ictf{ThisIsTheFlag}`) that can only be obtained by solving the challenge.
 Once the challenge is solved, the flag is submitted to a central site for points.
 The team with the most points at the end of the game wins (in case of a draw, the team that obtained the final highest score first wins).

-The competition is educational and it is open to teams composed of high-school and undergraduate students.
+The competition is educational and has two tracks: one for high-school teams and one for  undergraduate students.
-There are going to be two separate competitions for the two categories, even though the challenges are going to be the same.
 Each team cannot be composed of more than 10 people (but an institution can have multiple, non-colluding teams) and must have an associated faculty/lecturer/teacher who is responsible for the ethical behavior of the team.
-The teams need to register using this [form](https://forms.gle/zwaVLg5pWT8BiveW6) by November 24.
+The teams need to register using this [form](https://ictf.cs.ucsb.edu/register) by November 24.
+Please use [this link](https://discord.gg/p6NQz422GU) to join the iCTF Discord channel.

 The usual rules of a CTF apply:
 * No Denial of Service (DoS) attacks
 * No sharing flags, exploits, or hints
 * No attacks against the infrastructure
-* THe organizers' decisions are final
+* The organizers' decisions are final
 * If you misbehave, you will be warned -- if you continue to misbehave you'll be kicked out

-The iCTF is sponsored by [Shellphish](https://www.shellphish.net), the [ACTION NSF AI Institute](https://action.ucsb.edu), and the [UCSB Women in Computer Science group](https://wics-ucsb.github.io/).
+The iCTF is sponsored by the [ACTION NSF AI Institute](https://action.ucsb.edu), and it is organized by [Shellphish](https://www.shellphish.net) and the [UCSB Women in Computer Science group](https://wics-ucsb.github.io/).

-The competition is powered by [CTFd](https://ctfd.io/).
+For any question, please use the Discord channel or send an email to [ictf-admin@googlegroups.com](mailto:ictf-admin@googlegroups.com).

 Workshop for interested teams
 -----------------------------
-An informational workshop will be held on October 6th, interested teams can attend the workshop online or in-person:

-Oct 6, 2023 12:00 PM Pacific Time (US and Canada)
+An informational workshop will be held on October 6th, interested teams can attend the workshop online or in-person, on Oct 6, 2023 1:00 pm Pacific Time.

   - [zoom meeting](https://ucsb.zoom.us/j/89763677384) (Meeting ID: 897 6367 7384)
   - Harold Frank Hall 1132 Conference room; University of California, Santa Barbara